MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

 ### Install requirements

 The **Install requirements** category lists dependency apps that haven't been installed yet.
-For example, a new dependency app was introduced.
+For example, a new app was introduced that app update depends on.

 You can't, however, install a new app from the **Manage App** page.
 Use the **Extension Management** page in the client instead.
 Completing this step will clear the requirement.
 For more information, see [Installing an Extension](/dynamics365/business-central/ui-extensions#installing-an-extension).

-## What happens when an app update installs?
+## What happens when an app update installs

 The new app version is automatically scheduled installation.
 When a time slot opens up, the app will be published, synchronized, and installed in the background.
-This process usually takes a few seconds, and users won't be interrupted.en an update fails
+This process usually takes a few seconds, and users won't be interrupted.

-## What do I do when an update fails?
+## <a name="failure"></a>What to do when an update fails

+When the installation of an app update fails, the **Available update action** column will display the **Update failed**.
+Select the **Update failed** action to get more information.
+The **App Update Details** pane provides some details about update and what might have caused the failure.

+Sometimes the update failed because of a transient problem.
+Select **Retry** to try to install the update again.
+If this installation continues to fail, contact your ISV or support.

 ## See also